ImCardiaK/OreRevision/README.md

 # OreRevision
  Allows you to change the drop of minerals and add a "quality".
+1.16.5 Need of:
+ - TuSKe
+ - SkRayFall
+ - SkQuery
+ - Sk-NbeeT
+ - Skellett-Legacy
+ - SkBee

 - There are three different percentages and qualities for each mineral!
 - Everything is fully configurable!